intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/core.md

 ## **RepeatVector**
 Repeats the input n times.

-The input of this layer should be 2D.
+The input of this layer should be 2D, i.e. (num_samples, features).
+The output of thi layer should be 3D, i.e. (num_samples, n, features).

 **Scala:**
 ```scala